Paul Sauvé: Political career

 By the time he became Premier, Sauvé was well aware that he had, at most, two years before the next election.
 Realizing the need to modernize one of the most conservative provincial governments in Canada, he announced radical changes in the ways Quebec would be run.
 His resolve was conveyed in the motto he adopted: "Désormais" (from now on).
 During those "100 Days Of Change," Sauvé undertook a wide-ranging review of issues facing the Quebec government, including many that had been ignored during the Duplessis era.
 For this reason, he was regarded by many as the actual 'founder' of the Quiet Revolution.

 As educational reform was seen as a means to social change and national development, Sauvé begun negotiations to recover the money Ottawa set aside for higher education, while government grants would increase towards educational institutions, no longer distributed at the government's discretion.

 Regarding Canadian federalism, the Sauvé provincial government considered that federal grants to universities encroached an area reserved exclusively for the provinces under the British North America Act, 1867 (since renamed the Constitution Act, 1867).
 Demands were also made in respect that the provincial university education tax be deductible.

 The Sauvé government also wanted to undertake an in depth study of the federal legislation regarding the federal hospital insurance system and the means for adapting it for Québec.

-However, Sauvé's tenure would be short-lived, as he himself would shortly die in office on January 2, 1960, in Saint-Eustache of a heart attack.
+However, Sauvé's tenure was short-lived, as he himself shortly died in office on January 2, 1960, in Saint-Eustache of a heart attack.
 His 117-day tenure as premier is the shortest non-interim stint in the province's history.
 His death left the Union Nationale government in disarray.
 Less than a year later, the Union Nationale was defeated under his successor, Antonio Barrette.

 Legacy

 Paul Sauvé Arena in Montreal was named after him, and was used by the Parti Québécois for their election night rally in 1976 where they celebrated victory in the provincial election.

-Elementary school Ecole Sauve in the city of Deux-Montagnes was named after him.
+Elementary school École Sauve in the city of Deux-Montagnes was named after him.